-In a modern era of cannabis consumption, extracts have become more popular than ever.
+In the modern era of cannabis consumption, extracts have become more popular than ever.
 However, it’s not just popularity that’s changing the game for cannabis.
 Patients and recreational users are increasingly concerned with purchasing reliable, consistent, and safe methods of cannabis extracts.

-Whether vaporizer pens, salves, edibles or elixirs, chances are if it’s a quality cannabis product, it’s been produced using some form of carbon dioxide (CO2) extraction technology—a non-toxic, environmentally-friendly way to create potent concentrates saturated with cannabinoids and terpenes geared towards the modern consumer.
+Whether vaporizer pens, salves, edibles, or elixirs, chances are if it’s a quality cannabis product, it’s been produced using some form of carbon dioxide (CO2) extraction technology—a non-toxic, environmentally-friendly way to create potent concentrates saturated with cannabinoids and terpenes geared towards the modern consumer.
 Yet, CO2 extraction is a broad term that houses a couple of different methods under its umbrella.
 Below, we look at two different CO2 extraction processes, supercritical and subcritical extraction, and how they are changing the game for cannabis extracts.

 How Does CO2 Extraction Work?